GeoDorn/dApps_Coursework/README.md

 ```
 The above code taps into the injection and allows MetaMask and the blockchain to communicate with our web app.
 The below code connects the smart contract logic to the front end, allowing the front end to call functions in the smart contract.
 For testing purposes, 1000 of a currency, in this case USD, is equivalent to 1 ETH.
-It then returns the reciept from the blockchain via ganache.
+It then returns the receipt from the blockchain via ganache.

 ```javascript
 async function payForBooking(hotelId, cityCode, price, checkIn, checkOut) {